 - Prepare two 8 1/2 x 4 1/2-inch loaf pans by greasing them with butter and covered with cornmeal; set aside.

-- In the bowl of an electric mixer fitted with a paddle attachment, mix the flour, yeast, sugar, salt, and baking soda together.
+- In the bowl of an electric mixer fitted with a paddle attachment, mix 3 cups of flour, yeast, sugar, salt, and baking soda together.

 - In a small saucepan over low to medium heat, warm up milk and water to very warm, between 120-120 degrees.